 - a scientific background and an interest in audiology.

-There are opportunities to work in private hospitals in the independent sector.
+Many healthcare scientists working in audiology are employed in ear, nose and throat clinics or audiology departments in NHS hospitals.
+There are opportunities to work in private hospitals and in the independent sector.

 Look for job vacancies at:

 Jobs may be advertised as 'clinical scientist' as well as 'healthcare scientist'.